MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 $34: Sprite attribute-index is set to $3B, in unlinked fashion
 $35, $36, $37, $38, $39: some sprite attributes for sprite $3B: {$00,$00,$0F,$3F,$0A}

-WARNING: palette tests need to be confirmed, that they work as HW is designed

 $40: palette index is set to $70 (as first thing of them)
 $41: